Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks: Preliminaries

-The Impedance Control framework can be illustrated by the Norton equivalent network, as represented in Figure~\ref{fig:norton_equivalent}.
-Here, two sources interact through the impedance element: \begin{itemize} \item The \emph{motion source}, which represents the equilibrium pose $\{\bm{p}_0, \mathbf{q}_0 \}$ at each point of the ZFT, \item The \emph{impedance source}, which represents the baseline stiffness $\bm{K}$.
-In our case, damping $\bm{B}$ is a function of stiffness and inertia (Appendix~\ref{ap:dampingDesign}). \end{itemize} The environment applies external wrenches $\bm{F}_{\text{ext}}$, which are balanced by the virtual spring–damper system.
-This ensures that the interaction wrenches are consistent both with the energy stored in the virtual spring and with the motion of the robot.
-This formulation highlights that Impedance Control operates not only in the information domain (motion planning through ZFT) but also in the energy domain (physical interaction through impedance), a key property that we exploit later for energy-based stiffness estimation (Section~\ref{subsec:EnergyStiffnessEst}).
+The Impedance Control framework can be illustrated by the Norton Equivalent Network~\cite{hogan2014general, lachner2022geometric}, as represented in Figure~\ref{fig:norton_equivalent}.
+Here, two sources interact to manage physical interaction: \begin{itemize} \item The \emph{motion source}, which represents a sequence of equilibrium poses $\{\bm{p}_0, \bm{Q}_0\}$ that together form the ZFT. \item The \emph{impedance source}, which represents the baseline stiffness $\bm{K}$. \end{itemize} The motion source is part of the information domain.
+For contact-rich manipulation, it is a virtual nominal trajectory that lies beyond the physical constraints imposed by the environment.
+Impedance couples the motion source in the information domain to the energy domain (energy exchange through $\bm{F}$ and $\{\dot{\bm{p}}, \bm{\omega}\}$), a key property that we exploit later for energy-based stiffness estimation (Section~\ref{subsec:EnergyStiffnessEst}).